Glossary of Key AAQEP Terms

 Accreditation Action Report An official record of actions taken by the AAQEP Accreditation Commission on a provider’s case.
 This report is posted publicly on the AAQEP website.

 Accreditation Commission The decision-making authority for AAQEP.
-Determines accreditation status for a provider based on its Quality Assurance Report and Quality Review Team Report.
+Determines accreditation status for a provider based on its self-study report and Quality Review Team Report.

-accreditation decision Ruling by the Accreditation Commission, based on the Quality Assurance Report and Quality Review Team Report, marking the conclusion of a quality assurance review.
+accreditation decision Ruling by the Accreditation Commission, based on the self-study report and Quality Review Team Report, marking the conclusion of a quality assurance review.

-Accreditation Proposal An optional step in the AAQEP process whereby providers can submit a plan 2-3 years prior to their site visit outlining proposed evidence for meeting Standards 1 and 2, plans for ensuring data quality, and contextual challenges and innovations; trained peer reviewers provide constructive feedback.
+Accreditation Proposal An optional report in which a provider outlines proposed evidence sources for Standards 1 and 2, its processes for ensuring data quality of those measures, and plans for carrying out its next self-study; trained peer reviewers provide formative feedback.

-accreditation status Renewable award granted by the Accreditation Commission affirming a program meets AAQEP's standards; carries a term of 7 years.
+accreditation status Award granted by the Accreditation Commission affirming a program meets AAQEP’s standards; may carry a term of 7, 5, or 2 years.

 adverse action Denial or revocation of accreditation by the Accreditation Commission; indicates that a program does not meet one or more of AAQEP’s standards.